Naming Your Spouse to Inherit Retirement Accounts

 Leave the Account in the Deceased Spouse's Name

-A spouse can also leave the retirement account in the deceased spouse's name as an "inherited IRA."
-Prior to the SECURE 2.0 Act, the survivor had to begin taking RMDs based on the deceased spouse's age.
-This might have been disadvantageous if the surviving spouse wanted to leave the money in the account for as long as possible, and was younger than the deceased spouse.
+A spouse can also leave the inherited retirement account in the deceased spouse's name as an "inherited IRA."
+Before the SECURE 2.0 Act, the survivor had to begin taking RMDs based on the deceased spouse's age.
+This might have been disadvantageous if the surviving spouse was younger than the deceased spouse and wanted to leave the money in the account for as long as possible.

 But the SECURE 2.0 Act allows for more flexibility beginning in 2024: the surviving spouse has the option to take RMDs based on their own age.
 (Moreover, the age at which RMDs are required has been increased to 73, and will further increase to 75 by 2033).